-C. difficile bacteria make toxins that can cause inflammation and damage to the inside lining of the lower gut (the colon, also known as the large bowel).
+C. difficile germs (bacteria) make poisons (toxins) that can cause inflammation and damage to the inside lining of the lower gut (the colon, also known as the large bowel).
 There are different strains of C. difficile, and some can cause a more serious illness than others.
 The severity of the infection and illness can vary greatly.
 Strain 027 produces more toxins than most other strains and is more likely to cause severe illness.

 Many cases are mild

 Many people develop mild or moderate watery diarrhoea.
-They may also have some crampy abdominal pains, nausea (feeling sick) and fever.
-This is similar to the symptoms that occur with many other mild or moderate bouts of gastroenteritis (gut infection).
+They may also have some crampy tummy (abdominal) pains, a feeling of sickness (nausea) and a high temperature (fever).
+This is similar to the symptoms that occur with many other mild or moderate bouts of gut infection (gastroenteritis).
 Symptoms may last from a few days to several weeks.
 In mild cases, symptoms often clear away without any specific treatment.